pmill/php-plesk/README.md

 Sorry, this library is not being maintained, I no longer work with Plesk professionally so cannot test new features/bug fixes.
-If anyone is interested in being added to project as a collaborator please send me a message.
+If anyone is interested in being added to the project as a collaborator please send me a message.
 =

 php-plesk